bigyak/wild-yak/README.md

 }
 ```

 We can continue the conversation by passing more messages the handler.
 But remember to send the most recent state along with the input.
-In the following example, you can notice that the second call passes the state retrieved from the previous response.
+In the following example, notice that the second call passes the state retrieved from the previous response.
 This allows each topic to maintain internal state.

 Continuing from the last example: